× Explore our resources to learn how to reach your career goals with a graduate business degree.

 Accountant, US$55,000

-While working as a junior accountant or certified public accountant doesn't come with the highest median annual salary compared to other finance positions, you will have the chance to progress to being a senior accountant or a financial manager.
+While working as a junior accountant or certified public accountant doesn't come with the highest median salary compared to other finance positions, you will have the chance to progress to being a senior accountant or a financial manager.

-Personal Financial Advisors, US$66,000
+Personal Financial Advisor, US$66,000

 Much like financial managers, personal finance advisors advise organizations on their financial policies.
 However, as personal financial advisors work at a much lower level than financial managers, they can expect lower salaries, usually five-figure instead of six-figure.